by Catherine Watts

-Ace Your Audition-This site connects actors with monologue for auditions.
+Ace Your Audition-This site connects actors with a monologue for auditions.

 Actors Equity Association-This labor union for actors provides help with benefits, working conditions, contract negotiations and more.

-National Endowment for the Arts-This independent federal agency offers funding for a variety of arts across the United States, including theater productions.
+National Endowment for the Arts-This independent federal agency offers to fund for a variety of arts across the United States, including theater productions.

 SAG-AFTRA-The Screen Actors Guild and the American Federation of Television and Radio Artists brings together two powerful unions to provide important protections and information to those in the entertainment industry.

 If you’re looking for a way to increase both inspiration and outreach, Hathart provides a jobs database, classifieds section to sell your unneeded supplies, a place to upload portfolios and receive feedback, and an excellent way to find other artists with whom you can collaborate.